-Policies (strategies anticipated to continue over time) are identified by black text.

-Action steps (specific tasks to implement the POCD) are identified by red italic text.
+2.2 PROMOTE RESILIENCY Leader/ Partner ties (strategies anticipated to continue over time) are identified by black text.
+In steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
+Continue to identify, avoid, reduce, mitigate, and recover from im- pactful events.
+Town 2.

-2.2 PROMOTE RESILIENCY Leader/ Partner 1.
 Continue to educate residents about resiliency.
-KST CC 2.
-Continue to support and enhance emergency management capabilities in Kent and the region.
-Town 3.
+KST CC 3.
+Continue to support and enhance emergency management capabili- ties in Kent and the region.
+Town 4.
 Implement the Hazard Mitigation Plan, as amended.
-Town 4.
-Continue to identify, avoid, reduce, mitigate, and recover from impactful events.
 Town 5.
+Prepare and maintain an evacuation and shelter plan to deal with emergencies from natural hazards.
+Town 6.
 Maintain and improve approaches for preparing for and responding to impactful events including: a.
 Emergency shelter capacity / supplies b.
 Redundant energy supply c.
-"Off-grid" generation (including generators and fuel cells) especially in Kent Center d.
-Mobile cellular antennae / charging stations Town PW VFD 6.
+Off-grid generation (including generators and fuel cells) espe- cially in Kent Center d.
+Mobile cellular antennae / charging stations Town PW KVFD 7.
 Maintain Flood Plain standards consistent with the latest State and Federal (FEMA) requirements.
-PZC 7.
+PZC 8. .
 Participate in updating the regional Hazard Mitigation Plan in the fu- ture in order to address risks and obtain funding.
+9. Encourage land protection within natural hazard areas.
+Town 10.
+Discourage development or redevelopment within natural hazard areas.
+Town 11.
+Limit extension of existing facilities and services that would encour- age development in areas vulnerable to natural hazards.
 Town